 Conversational AI that assists with triage and documentation for urgent care and telehealth encounters.

-Makes it less awkward for teens to bring up sensitive health issues with their doctors using self-destructing messages.
+App that helps adolescents bring up sensitive health issues with their doctors using self-destructing messaging.

 Voice assistant that answers questions about patients based on electronic health record data.

 Sorts radiology reports based on urgency using a machine learning classifier.

 Chatbot that helps teens practice dealing with cyberbullies in a safe environment.